 3.2b(1).
+High satisfaction scores does not mean absence of dissatisfaction.
 Determining customer dissatisfaction should be seen as more than reviewing low customer satisfaction scores.
 It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction.

 3.2b(2).
-Information on relative satisfaction may include comparisons with competitors, comparisons with other organizations that deliver similar products in a noncompetitive marketplace, or comparisons obtained through trade or other organizations.
+Information on relative satisfaction may include comparisons with competitors, comparisons with other organizations that deliver similar products in a noncompetitive market place, or comparisons obtained through trade or other organizations.
 Such information may also include information on why customers choose your competitors over you.